 After you’ve tried all these methods and it doesn’t fix the issue, your last option is to replace the RPM sensor.
 A broken RPM sensor can also be the issue for the door not moving fully.
 It checks the motor’s speed and can halt the door if it thinks there’s a problem.
 If all else fails, it might be time to replace this sensor.

 The 41C4398A RPM Sensor (on Amazon) works for Craftsman, Liftmaster, Chamberlain, and Sears garage door openers.
 Not every garage door opener manufacturer makes replacement RPM sensors for their devices.
-So you’ll have to verify if there’s one available for specific model garage door opener.
+So you’ll have to verify if there’s one available for a specific model garage door opener.

 Checking and adjusting these parts of your garage door opener can fix the problem of it stopping halfway.
 But if you’re not comfortable fixing it yourself or the problem keeps happening, calling a pro is the safest choice for a proper repair.